Â鶹¹ú²ú

 Cincinnati Bengals coach Zac Taylor knew his club needed to be aggressive Thursday night in Baltimore.
-The coach came out in the first quarter going for it on fourth down and stuck with plan.
+The coach came out in the first quarter going for it on fourth down and stuck with the plan.
 He elected to go for two points, and the lead, after a late touchdown instead of a game-tying extra point.

-The calculation was right, but Joe Burrow's toss to Tanner Hudson flew wide, and the Bengals fell 35-34.
-Taylor didn't second guess his choice.
+The calculation was right, but Joe Burrow's toss to Tanner Hudson flew wide, and the Bengals fell, 35-34.
+Taylor didn't second-guess his choice.

 "We came here to win," he said, via .
 "We had our opportunity.
 We got down there, went for two, and it just didn't work out for us.
 This team is going to continue to put us in good positions, there's going to be a point in the season where that turns.
 We will respond the right way from this game."

 A back-and-forth explosive tussle saw the Ravens erase a 21-7 third-quarter lead in a blink.
 Cincinnati's defense allowed Lamar Jackson to carve it up like a Thanksgiving bird.
 Baltimore scored touchdowns on its final four possessions.
 The inability to get a stop colored Taylor's decision to go for two.
-Instead of allowing a potential overtime coin-flip to determine his team's fate, Taylor left the ball in Burrow's hand.
+Instead of allowing a potential overtime coin flip to determine his team's fate, Taylor left the ball in Burrow's hand.

 Taylor said he knew before the touchdown to pull within one point that he'd elect to try and take the lead.